MosesAndLily/MosesAndLily/README.md

 ## Devoting my life to Robotics
 In my early twenties, I decided to devote my career to robotics, deeply influenced by the works of [**Norbert Wiener**](https://en.wikipedia.org/wiki/Norbert_Wiener)—specifically [**Cybernetics**](https://en.wikipedia.org/wiki/Cybernetics:_Or_Control_and_Communication_in_the_Animal_and_the_Machine) and [**The Human Use of Human Beings**](https://en.wikipedia.org/wiki/The_Human_Use_of_Human_Beings).
 The [Cybernetics](https://en.wikipedia.org/wiki/Cybernetics) movement is where the field of robotics was born.
 The way Cybernetics bridged neuroscience, biology, information theory, and control theory to explain the complex mechanisms of living organisms deeply inspired me.
-That inspiration drove me to craft my [Statement of Purpose](CV/SOP_MIT_MECHE.pdf), and I was fortunate to be accepted to MIT—the very place where Wiener once taught in the Department of Mathematics
+That inspiration drove me to craft my [**Statement of Purpose**](CV/SOP_MIT_MECHE.pdf), and I was fortunate to be accepted to MIT—the very place where Wiener once taught in the Department of Mathematics

 ## Research - Key Videos
 For my Master's Thesis, I studied the dynamic manipulation of flexible, deformable objects.